 Apply above your brows on the browbone, on tops of the cheeks and down the center of the nose for best results.
 A makeup artist's favorite (and mine, too) is Yves Saint Laurent Touche Éclat concealer ($35).
 Makeup artist Jo Strettel swears by this in Elle because it's easy to use: You simply paint it on your face.
 I swear by it, as well, and have been using it every week for years.

 Nothing warms the face more than a bronzer.
 Make sure to use a big makeup brush and a light touch.
 Apply to all the spots where the sun hits: Forehead, cheeks, and nose.
 For more "pop," (read: instant cheekbones) dot a creamy blush along your cheekbone (rather than apply blush into the apples of your cheeks), then blend in well.

 Natural Oils Are Not Bad

-If you have oily skin, apply an oil-free primer before your foundation to keep makeup in place (see my advice on primers above), then powder only the nose and chin.
+If you have oily skin, apply an oil-free primer before your foundation to keep makeup in place, then powder only the nose and chin.
 Keep a pack of blotting tissues in your purse to blot excessive oils.

 Facial Mist Is a God-Send

 After you apply makeup, spray Evian water spray on your face to get the perfect dewy non-cake face.
 I'm into Evian Natural Mineral Water Facial Spray ($14) at the moment.
 You can also apply a pea-sized dot of moisturizer on a sponge and lightly apply to forehead and cheeks.

 Get Rid of the "Ashen" Look